SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHub_Secrets.md

 Several tools, starter workflows and reusable workflows provided by Skyline will require secrets and tokens to run correctly.
 On this page you can find where to find the tokens you may need and how to add them as a secret in your repository.

-## Public vs Private Repositories
+## Public vs. private repositories

-When using a **paid GitHub License** or **Public** Repositories it's possible that some secrets and tokens have been set as Organization Secrets and then those can be used.
+If you use a **paid GitHub License** or a **public** repository, it is possible that some secrets and tokens have been set as organization secrets, in which case you can use those.

-Otherwise you'll have to 'override' the organization secrets by adding Repository Secrets.
+Otherwise, you will have to "override" the organization secrets by adding repository secrets.

-## Adding the key as a secret in the repository
+## Adding a key as a secret in the repository

-The key should be added as a secret in the repository, so that it is stored securely in GitHub and not stored in source control.
+A key should be added as a secret in the repository, so that it is stored securely in GitHub and not in source control.

 1. Copy the value from the required key.